A Survey of Orthogonal Moments for Image Representation: Theory, Implementation, and Evaluation: Software Package and Experiment Results

 For achieving classification, we use the moment-based feature vector to describe all images in the training and testing sets, which is defined as:

-where ${\bf{S}}(K) \in \mathbb{Z}^2$ is defined in Table III.
-Going back to (4), mathematically, it is easy to verify that (65) must satisfy the rotation invariance when ${V_{nm}}$ is of the form ${R_n}(r)\exp (\bm{j}m\theta )$ (see also Section IV-C1).
+where ${\bf{S}}(K) \in \vmathbb{Z}^2$ is defined in Table 4.
+Going back to Equation (4), mathematically, it is easy to verify that Equation (40) must satisfy the rotation invariance when ${V_{nm}}$ is of the form ${R_n}(r)\exp (\bm{j}m\theta )$ (see also Section 4.3.1).
 In addition, the most naive minimum distance classifier (based on Euclidean distance) is used to better reflect the robustness and invariance of the representation itself.
 The classification accuracy is evaluated by the Correct Classification Percentages (CCP) [41]: